 Next to the wall, a plaque commemorates others who perished in 1916.
 Carefully maintained by the Office of Public Works, this sacred cemetery offers a place for reflection and remembrance, inviting visitors to connect with the stories of these courageous individuals who played a significant role in Ireland’s struggle for independence.

-This summer the OPW are offering a free tour around the historic graves of those who fought for Ireland’s freedom.
+This summer the OPW are offering a free walking tour around the historic graves of those who fought for Ireland’s freedom.
 I would recommend outdoor clothing and proper footwear for this tour.

 Discover Dublin and Book your stay at The Crowne Plaza